Fran6nd/tui-diagdrawer/README.md

 * Display strings bigger than screen in help viewport.
 * Improve the text editor.
 * Enable LUA scripting
-* Enable the user to chang ethe name of the outpout file.
+* Enable the user to change the name of the outpout file.

 # Here is what we can do: